YoeriNijs/hr_steganography/README.md

 ![](__documentation__/ascii.png)

-The ASCII table.

 You need to know that the ASCII table is a character encoding standard for electronic communication.
 Every character in the ASCII table is equal to a specific binary value.
 For instance, by using the table, the binary value of ‘1111001’ can be converted to the letter ‘y’.

 Let me explain.
 The ASCII table is a 7-bit system.
 This means that all characters have a binary representation that is exactly 7 bits long.
 Each bit represents increasing powers of 2, starting with 2⁰.
 On most systems, when you are reading binary, you must start with the right-most digit and work to the left.

 ![](__documentation__/table1.png)

-The ASCII system supports 128 different numerical values.

 If we have binary value of ‘1111001’, this means the following: